Klondike vs. Canfield Solitaire Advanced Tips

 Compare Klondike and Canfield solitaire rules, difficulty, win rates, and strategy.
-Both are classic patience games but Canfield is significantly harder and uses a different foundation-start mechanism.
+Both are classic patience games but Canfield is significantly.

 Quick Answer: Klondike and Canfield both use alternating-color cascades and suit-based foundations, but differ in three key ways: Canfield starts with 13 reserve cards (only the top is accessible), deals 4 tableau columns (not 7), and starts all foundations at a randomly-determined rank (not Aces).
 Canfield is significantly harder, with a win rate of about 3–6% vs. Klondike's 15–25%.